moritzheiber/laptop-provisioning/README.md

 ## Prerequisites

-A Debian/Ubuntu-based laptop.
+A Debian/Ubuntu-based machine.
 It's not tested on any other operating system.

 ### Testing

-- Vagrant >= 1.9.3
+- Vagrant >= 2.1.2
-- VirtualBox >= 5.1.x
+- Docker >= 18.03.0-ce

 ## Provisioning